codenart/codenart.github.io/_posts/1-html/2017-07-27-html-7-inputs-forms.md

    <button type="reset" style="padding: 5px 25px">Reset</button>
 </form>

+(The border is made using CSS.)

-When inputs are used in a form for collecting and submitting information, every inputs must have a `field name` specified using
+When inputs are used in a form for collecting and submitting information, every inputs must have a `name` specified using
 [name attribute](https://www.w3schools.com/tags/att_name.asp).
 This is a convention for working with collected information at server-side.
-We can name fields whatever as we want. :D
+We are freely to name the fields as whatever we want. :D

 The `reset button` is optional.
 It is used for resetting all inputs of the form.